Steyhist/sssmltb/README.md

-An Rclone Mirror-Leech Telegram Bot to transfer to and from many clouds.
-Based on [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot) with rclone support added, and other features and changes from base code.
+Repo Based on [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot) with rclone support added, and other features and changes from base code.

-**NOTE**: Base repository added recently its own rclone implementation.

 ## Features: